MetOffice/lfric_core/documentation/source/how_to_contribute/coding_standards/fortran_coding_standards.rst

 writing kernels for LFRic.
 For more detailed information on how kernels work and they are used in LFRic, see :ref:`psyclone:lfric-kernel`.

-* Kernels should be self contained and not rely on any external variables.
+* Kernels should be self-contained and not rely on any external variables.
-  All none local variables must be passed through the kernel interface and defined in the :ref:`kernel metadata<psyclone:lfric-api-kernel-metadata>`.
+  All none-local variables must be passed through the kernel interface and defined in the :ref:`kernel metadata<psyclone:lfric-api-kernel-metadata>`.
   This includes any variables that are used to control the behaviour of the kernel, such as flags or parameters.
 Kernels should not rely on any global variables or module variables.

 * Kernels should have output or input/output arguments first in their argument list followed by input arguments.
-Aim to follow this convention in other code too (Kernels infer the number of layers from the first field in the list regardless of its access method).
+Aim to follow this convention in other code too.
+Note, however, that the number of layers for the kernel is taken from the first field in the kernel's argument list regardless of its access method.
+If all output arguments have a different number of levels to that required by the kernel it will be necessary to place an appropriately-sized input argument at the start.

-* `CELL_COLUMN` and `DOF` based Kernels are designed to be called multiple times per invoke, each call modifying only a subset of the field.
+* `CELL_COLUMN` and `DOF` based kernels are designed to be called multiple times per invoke, each call modifying only a subset of the field.
 Therefore, kernel output arguments need always to have intent(inout) and not intent(out).
   To understand the true intent, examine the :ref:`kernel metadata<psyclone:lfric-api-kernel-metadata>`.
-The type of kernel can be determined by examining the :ref:`psyclone:lfric-operates-on` metadata.
+The type of kernel can be determined by examining the :ref:`psyclone:lfric-operates-on`metadata.
-  `DOMAIN` kernels although currently only called once per invoke also require intent(inout) for their output arguments.
+  Although `DOMAIN` kernels are currently only called once per invoke, they still require intent(inout) to be set for their output arguments.
 This is because the kernel may be called multiple times in the future with implementation of segments.
 This requirement for intent(inout) is to ensure that the compiler doesn't set the output variable to zero before each call to the kernel.

-* Kernels may be run on GPUs and therefore must not have any logging or program termination methods in them, this includes``LOG_LEVEL_ERROR``, ``lfric_abort`` and the ``STOP`` statement.
+* Kernels may be run on GPUs and therefore must not have any logging or program termination methods in them; this includes ``LOG_LEVEL_ERROR``, ``lfric_abort`` and the ``STOP`` statement.

 * Use of config modules in kernels should be avoided if possible.
 If config